flutter/packages/packages/pigeon/README.md

 ## Supported Platforms

-Currently Pigeon only supports generating Objective-C code for usage on iOS and Java code for Android.
+Currently Pigeon supports generating Objective-C code for usage on iOS, Java code for Android, and C++ code for Windows.
 The Objective-C code is [accessible to Swift](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift) and the Java code is accessible to Kotlin.